 At Soo Café—a Korean restaurant with a cult-like following thanks to their crispy, sticky fried chicken wings and tenders—the only question is how spicy of a sauce you'd like your food covered in.
 The SOGA (soy-garlic), while delicious, is the also the most tame; the original sauce brings quite a bit of heat with hints of sweet and sour flavors that, according to the restaurant, most closely resemble Korean flavors; and the H&S (hot and spicy) is full of melt-your-face-off levels of heat.

-25. Calling all cyclists, runners, outdoor enthusiasts and Instagram addicts—the Neuse River Greenway Trail sunflower fields are expected to be back and in full bloom in early July!
-First planted by the City of Raleigh's public utilities department in 2010, more than 50 acres of sunflowers now bloom each year in early summer.
+25. Calling all cyclists, runners, outdoor enthusiasts and Instagram addicts—a gorgeous field of sunflowers has popped up at Dorothea Dix Park!
+First planted by the City of Raleigh's public utilities department in 2010, acres upon acres of sunflowers now bloom each year in early summer.
 The fields serve a purpose beyond just acting as a wonderful pop-up tourist spot—the City will harvest the sunflowers to create thousands of gallons of biodiesel, which is then processed into fuel to run tractors, trailers and farm equipment.
-We'll keep you updated here on the latest blooming and location information.
+The sunflowers are expected to be in bloom from approximately July 1 through July 21.

 26. Grab a happy hour drink at a not-so-common spot—underground at a 1920s speakeasy, behind a bookshelf at "one of the world's most secretive bars" or on the rooftop of a hotel that provides far-reaching views.
 Check out our guide to rooftop, hidden and underground bars here!